tai-euler/steem_autoFollow/README.md

 # steem_autoFollow

-This is a powerful script to automate following users on steemit.com written in python 2.7
+This is a powerful script to automate following users on steemit.com The script is based on python 2.7

 We are not communicating directly with the steemit blockchain, but indirectly via the steemit frontend website and browser automation.